vircadia/vircadia-docs-sphinx/docs/source/developer/interface/environment-variables.md

 ---

+The Interface will have a custom default home and startup location.

+    INITIAL_STARTUP_LOCATION=Location/IP/URL

+---

 Logging to the console can be controlled with the `VIRCADIA_LOG_OPTIONS` variable.
 It can be set to any comma separated combination of the following options.
 Case and whitespace are not significant.

 * `color` - Force ANSI colors depending on the message's severity.